jaspector

 The county permits all residential structures, including storage buildings, detached garages, metal buildings, pole barns, decks, in-ground pools, cell towers, roof-mounted solar panels, mobile homes, and demolitions.
 The county also issues commercial, mechanical, and plumbing permits through the same office.

-Typical processing time is Normally permit available in 24 to 48 hours after submission, according to the county procedures packet.
+Building permit processing times in unincorporated Marion County, TN typically run Normally permit available in 24 to 48 hours after submission, according to the county procedures packet.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Marion County, TN.
 The following work is generally exempt: The county packet does not publish a broad exempt-work list on the pages reviewed; Electrical permits are handled separately by the State of Tennessee.
+When in doubt, confirm with the local building department before starting work.